v0.5.8 · required reproducibility · temporal lens · public ledger

 A state machine the agents can't skip.
 Specify, clarify, plan, tasks, implement, review, verify.
 Role separation, signed gates, append-only history.
 Drift gets caught at the boundary, not in production.

-02 — Lens-parallel trio
+02 — Lens-parallel reviewers

 03 — Adversary gate